dsi-principles-prog/syllabus/README.md

 # DS5220 Principles of Programming Course Outline

-Course page for DSI Programming Concepts course
+Course page for DSI Principles of Programming course